animo/siera-cli/README.md

 We highly recommend using `environment`s to avoid the repetitive task of specifying agent URLs.
-With this CLI you can get up and running with our community agent as your default environment.
+With this CLI you can get up and running with our community agent as your default environment, or use your own agent.

 ## Common examples